Join the WWF Guardians

 Heaven on Earth Or Paradise Lost?

-As the world’s forests continue to be destroyed by wildfires and deliberate mass deforestation, we need to fight to save what's left, including globally important tropical rainforests like Chiribiquete.
+As the world’s forests continue to be destroyed by wildfires and deliberate mass deforestation, we need to save what's left, including globally important tropical rainforests like Chiribiquete.
 This unique and ancient paradise has remained untouched for millions of years.
 Yet as a surge of land grabbing and illegal deforestation moves ever closer, Chiribiquete’s future is under serious threat.

 Its as though time has stood still in this extraordinary ancient landscape.
 Spectacular table-top mountains called ‘tepuyes’ – the oldest rock formations in South America – soar like islands above the lush, pristine rainforest that is mainly unexplored.
 The caves and walls of these giant, towering plateaus are adorned with fascinating indigenous rock paintings, some dating back 20,000 years.